Danixar/ResumeBuilder/README.md

 April 2020

-**Note:** This program's code is lackluster at best and needs to be updated to utilize more of an imperative programming paradigm.
+**Note:** This program's code is lackluster at best and needs to be updated to utilize more of an declarative programming paradigm.
 In hindsight, I really should have done this in Node.

 This project is meant to create resume PDF's which are tailored for a specific job posting.
 To edit the information in the resume, edit the variables in Main.py - to alter the structure or format of the resume itself alter